 Depending on the specific flight, there are four different WGA cash fares for this route: $139, $188, $217 and $165.
 All three flights selling for $139 are available for the same amount of points: 8,364.
 Both flights selling for $217 are available for 14,343 points.
 Finally, the flights selling for $188 and $165 are available for 11,970 points and 10,105 points, respectively.
 There is also a flight with sold-out WGA fare.

-Even though there appears to be a fixed points rate for all cash rates, that does not mean the redemption value is the same for all flights.
+Even though there appears to be a fixed point-value for all cash rates, that does not mean the redemption value is the same for all flights.
 Taking into consideration the $5.60 fee that would need to be paid on any of these points redemptions, we see four different redemption values for the different fares available for on the MDW-MCO route used as an example:

 - 1.59 cents per point for the $139 fares